Travancore: The 19th and early 20th centuries

+A famine in 1943 claimed approximately 90,000 lives in Travancore.

 However, his prime minister, Sir C. P. Ramaswami Iyer, was unpopular among the communists of Travancore.
 The tension between the Communists and Iyer led to minor riots.
 In one such riot in Punnapra-Vayalar in 1946, the Communist rioters established their own government in the area.
 This was put down by the Travancore Army and Navy.
 The prime minister issued a statement in June 1947 that Travancore would remain an independent country instead of joining the Indian Union; subsequently, an attempt was made on his life, following which he resigned and left for Madras, to be succeeded by Sri P.G.N.
 Unnithan.
 According to witnesses such as K.Aiyappan Pillai, constitutional adviser to the Maharaja and historians like A. Sreedhara Menon, the rioters and mob-attacks had no bearing on the decision of the Maharaja.
 After several rounds of discussion and negotiation between Sree Chithira Thirunal and V.P.
 Menon, the king agreed that the Kingdom should accede to the Indian Union on 12 August 1947.
-On 1 July 1949 the Kingdom of Travancore was merged with the Kingdom of Cochin and the short-lived state of Travancore-Kochi was formed.
+On 1 July 1949 the kingdom of Travancore was merged with the kingdom of Cochin and the short-lived state of Travancore-Kochi was formed.

 On 11 July 1991, Maharaja Sree Chithira Thirunal suffered a stroke and was admitted to a hospital, where he died on 20 July.
 He had ruled Travancore for 67 years and at his death was one of the few surviving rulers of a first-class princely state in the old British Raj.
 He was also the last surviving Knight Grand Commander of both the Order of the Star of India and of the Order of the Indian Empire.
 He was succeeded as head of the Royal House as well as the Titular Maharajah of Travancore by his younger brother, Uthradom Thirunal Marthanda Varma.
 The Government of India issued a stamp on 6 Nov 1991, commemorating the reforms that marked his reign in Travancore.

 Formation of Kerala

 The State of Kerala came into existence on 1 November 1956, with a governor appointed by the president of India as the head of state instead of a king.
-The king was stripped of all his political powers and the right to receive privy purses, according to the twenty-sixth amendment of the Indian constitution act of 31 July 1971.
+The king was stripped of all political powers and of the right to receive privy purses, according to the twenty-sixth amendment of the Indian constitution act of 31 July 1971.
 He died on 20 July 1991.